From Anchors to Answers: A Novel Node Tokenizer for Integrating Graph Structure into Large Language Models: Methodology

-While anchor-based encoding enables the representation of spatial positions for nodes in a graph, it is not directly applicable for positional embeddings in large language models (LLMs).
+While anchor-based encoding enables the representation of spatial positions for nodes in a graph, it is not directly applicable for positional embeddings in LLMs.
 This is because shortest path distances in graph space do not correspond to distances in Euclidean space, potentially distorting actual spatial relationships.
-Next, we first elaborate this argument, and then present our solution.
+Next, we first elaborate on this argument and then present our solution.

 \textbf{Mismatch between Shortest Path Distance and Euclidean Distance}.
 In LLMs, positional embeddings reflect the linear order of tokens, where proximity in the sequence corresponds to closeness in the embedding space, adhering to Euclidean-like assumptions.
 This enables the model to capture local relationships: tokens near each other in the input sequence are also close in the learned embedding space, preserving context and meaning.
 However, as demonstrated in Figure~\ref{fig:distance}, when nodes 2 and 4 are set as anchor nodes, the shortest path distances between nodes 2 and 3, as well as between nodes 1 and 2, are both 1 in the graph's non-Euclidean space.
 In contrast, the corresponding Euclidean distances would be 1 and $\sqrt{2}$, respectively.
 This discrepancy in relative distances between node pairs leads to a mismatch between shortest path and Euclidean distances.